lpham2525/weatherdashboard/README.md

 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
 Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
 This weather dashboard was built to retrieve data from the OpenWeather API to display weather forecasts for the current day as well as a 5-day forecast.
 It runs in the browser and feature dynamically updated HTML and CSS and uses local storage to store any persistent data.

-The following image demonstrates the application functionality:
+The following image demonstrates the overall look of the application:

 ![weather dashboard demo](./assets/weather.png)

 ## User Story